-If you have found yourself struggling with sleep lately, you are not alone.
+If you are having trouble sleeping lately, you are not alone.
 Sleep problems have been on the rise since the global pandemic began in 2020.
 Researchers have seen an increase in anxiety and stress, and a reduction in sleep quality and quantity.[1,2,3,4] In fact, it is estimated that approximately 40% of the population has been affected by sleep problems during COVID-19.

 Whether it is the stress, worry, and anxiety that is affecting you, or whether the change in your daily routines and habits has completely thrown off your sleep schedule, there are many reasons why your sleep may be taking a toll during these unusual times.

 Checking in on how you are sleeping is as important now as ever; lack of sleep can just add to the list of mental and physical health concerns that you might be experiencing.
-If you are having a hard time with your sleep, it is time to make some changes and do what you can to sleep more soundly.
+If you are having trouble sleeping, it is time to make some changes and do what you can to sleep more soundly.

 Most of us are so busy keeping up with our lives and adjusting to all the changes from the pandemic that we don’t take the time to slow down and check in with how we are doing.